adrian-fitsios/dotfiles/.github/README.md

 ## Making changes

-Since this is meant to be moved to $HOME, everyfile is .gitignored.
+Since this is meant to be moved to $HOME, every file is .gitignored.

 To stage a file, git needs to be forced.

 ```sh
 git add -f $(PATH_TO_FILE)